Does magnetic water treatment work?

 Magnetic water treatment

 A chemist at the Simon Fraser University, Canada suggests that the reason these magic gadgets may sometimes appear to work can be explained by the chemistry of water.
-When silica is present in water it can form colloidal particles whose electric double layer when distorted by an external magnetic field tends to adsorb calcium and magnesium ions thus inhibiting their precipitation onto heat transfer surfaces.
-The role of silica within the process is claimed to be the reason why, on some occasions magnetic devices don't work, whilst on others they do.
+When silica is present in water it can form colloidal particles whose electric double layer, when distorted by an external magnetic field, tends to absorb calcium and magnesium ions thus inhibiting their precipitation onto heat transfer surfaces.
+The role of silica within the process is claimed to be the reason why, on some occasions, magnetic devices don’t work, whilst on others they do.

 It is interesting to bear in mind that most scientifically valid studies have not shown the technology of magic water treatment devices to be effective for scale control.